TRUTV March Madness

-Each March, sports fans turn to truTV to catch their March Madness games every March, even though the channel is known for its comedy programming, not sports.
-So every year a subset of these people take to social to snark about the games being aired on truTV.
-The previous year we launched an award-winning campaign to strike back and win over this audience, show them what truTV is and why they should stick around beyond March Madness.
-This activation has had a profound impact on sentiment and awareness, we knew we needed to take it to the next level.
+Sports fans turn to truTV to catch their March Madness games every March, even though the channel is known for its comedy programming, not sports.
+So every year a subset of people take to social to snark about the games being aired on truTV.
+Our goal?
+Win over this audience, show them what truTV is and why they should stick around beyond March Madness.
+This activation has had a profound impact on sentiment and awareness.

-It had been a year since the previous March Madness campaign and truTV had come a long way since then as a network.
-The previous year we had created campaign messaging with the hashtag #HaveUFoundtruTV, announcing the network’s emergence as a premium comedy channel while playing off the joke that sports fans can’t find the channel during March Madness.
-A year later truTV had lived up to it’s promise, launching critically acclaimed shows and bringing major comedy talent to the network.
-This meant we needed a new message.
-Something that spoke to what the network had accomplished over the past year, while continuing to play up the deprecating tone that had worked so well for us the previous year.
+During our 2018 March Madness campaign, we created campaign messaging with the hashtag #HaveUFoundtruTV, announcing the network’s emergence as a premium comedy channel while playing off the joke that sports fans can’t find the channel during March Madness.
+By 2019, truTV had lived up to its promise, launching critically acclaimed shows and bringing major comedy talent to the network.
+We needed a new message, something that spoke to what truTV had accomplished over the past year while continuing to play up the deprecating tone that had worked so well for us the previous year.
 Through that, we landed on the perfect line (and hashtag): #truTVisAThing

 Starting on March 13th, 2019 and continuing for the next 7 days, we put on a full-court press.
 Our team was listening in real-time throughout the week – creating over 800 pieces of custom content as we engaged with fans and haters alike to steer the conversation in our favor.
 We worked closely with Twitter to review the activation details and ensure our media approach was optimized for reach and awareness.

 Measuring Impact RESULTS #truTVisathing took home a grand clio for best social media campaign.

 We set out to be seen, heard and appreciated.
 And we accomplished just that.